FreeCell Online – Play the FreeCell Card Game

 Rules and Legal Moves

-• Move groups (sequences): You can move a properly ordered, alternating–color sequence as a unit, but the maximum length depends on your temporary storage capacity (see formula below).
+• Move groups (sequences): You can move a properly ordered, alternating–colour sequence as a unit, but the maximum length depends on your temporary storage capacity.

 • Empty tableau: Any single card or valid sequence (within capacity) can be moved to an empty column.